OpenFieldAutomation-OFA/ros-weed-control/ofa_bringup/README.md

 ```bash
 ros2 launch moveit_setup_assistant setup_assistant.launch.py
 ```
-This will launch the Moveit 2 Setup Assistant which can be used to create the MoveIt config.
-Note that the `ofa_moveit_config` folder does not have the exact same structure as the setup assistant would expect and most files have been modified outside of the setup assistant.
-The setup assistant should only be used for generating and saving the SRDF file (after he URDF file has been modified) to update the self-collisions.
+This will launch the Moveit 2 Setup Assistant which can be used to create or change a MoveIt configuration package.
+Note that the `ofa_moveit_config` folder does not have the exact same structure as the setup assistant would expect and most files have been modified from the original configuration.
+The setup assistant should only be used for updating the SRDF file after the URDF file has been modified.